-My husband is taking a public speaking class and he's been learning a lot about body language, something I find fascinating.
+I think body language is fascinating.
 Honestly, you can learn a lot more about how someone feels from their body language than anything that actually comes out of their mouth.

 I love applying this to writing because it helps create believable characters.
 You can tell your reader everything they need to know about a character purely off their body language.
 Adversely, if your character's body language is wrong, it will hurt your writing.